THERE’S BLOOD IN THE WATER | Sharon Henry

 It is a real privilege to see Great Whites up close and on their own turf; quite surreal.
 It reminds me of swimming with whale sharks on our home island of St Helena, although there, it’s you and them in open water, no safety cage required.

-These powerful, intelligent creatures are on the IUCN endangered species list.
+For those who like Great White shark interesting facts is these powerful, intelligent creatures are on the IUCN endangered species list.
 Their numbers are dwindling fast, mainly due to shark fin hunting putting them at risk of extinction.
-There is an estimated 5,000 left in the world and 2,000 are in South African waters.
+There is an estimated great white shark population of just 5,000 in the world, 2,000 of these are in South African waters.